Gray Hair – Aesthetics and Maturity

 - Hair strands have a life span of 3 to 6 years, after which time they fall.

 - If the cells have aged and can no longer produce melanin, then a new white hair will emerge.

 - When a gray hair falls out, the next one will inevitably be white.

-There are many myths surrounding grays, like if you pluck one out, more will grow out.
-That’s not true.
-If you pull out one gray hair, another will grow, not various.
+There are many myths surrounding gray hair, like if you pluck one out, more will grow out.
+But that’s not true.
+If you pull out one, another will grow, not several.

 With time and as the body grows older, melanocytes lower the production of melanin.